bankproxy/bankproxy/docs/guide/execution.md

 **Please note that this mode is not supported for all banks, since users can not e.g. confirm a two-factor login this way.**

-To start an interaction you need to send a HTTP POST request to BankProxy **without** the `callbackUri` set.
+To start an interaction you need to send an HTTP POST request to BankProxy **without** the `callbackUri` set.

 ```http
 POST / HTTP/1.1